 Mathematical theory provides testable insights into how these feedback processes affect the immune-parasite interaction.
 For example, Fig. 2b-j shows outcomes for a simple model, inspired by T. muris.
-The model includes all of the negative and positive feedbacks indicated in Fig. 2a, including self-promotion by Th1 and Th2 responses, Th1-Th2 cross-inhibition, and parasite induction of both Th1 responses (by undertaking immunomodulation) and Th2 responses.
-We have found that models that include both negative- and positive-feedback mechanisms will always have the potential to produce Allee effects, but whether and how changing the initial state of the system (e.g., inoculating dose or the T-cell population) will affect duration depends on the relative strength of the feedbacks.
+The model includes all of the negative and positive feedbacks (Fig. 2a), including self-promotion by Th1 and Th2 responses, Th1-Th2 cross-inhibition, and parasite induction of both Th1 (via immunomodulation) and Th2.
+We have found that models that include both negative- and positive-feedback mechanisms can always produce Allee effects, but whether and how changing the initial state of the system (e.g., inoculating dose or the T-cell population) will affect duration depends on the relative strength of the feedbacks.

-If negative feedbacks dominate the dynamics of the system, then changes in the initial state of the system will have little effect on duration ([64, 65]), and Allee effects do not arise (Fig 2B).
-Increasing dose simply provokes a stronger Th2 response, leading to rapid clearance (Fig. 2C).
+If negative feedbacks dominate the dynamics of the system, then changes in the initial state of the system will have little effect on duration ([64, 65]), and Allee effects do not arise (Fig 2b).
+Increasing dose simply provokes a stronger Th2 response, leading to rapid clearance (Fig. 2c).
 However, if positive feedbacks dominate, then infection duration will exhibit the threshold behavior characteristic of Allee effects.
-In particular, if clearance-promoting feedback loops are stronger than chronicity-promoting loops (e.g., due to potent Th2 tendency of host strain or Th2-promoting environmental conditions) but the immune system is initially Th1-biased (e.g., due to prior Th1-promoting infection), then low doses produce a chronic infection but high doses are cleared (Fig. 2E, moving from gray to black); this is because low doses do not trigger a strong initial clearance-promoting Th2 response, and the initial bias towards Th1 keeps the Th2 response suppressed (Fig. 2F-G).
+In particular, if clearance-promoting feedback loops are stronger than chronicity-promoting loops (e.g., due to potent Th2 tendency of host strain or Th2-promoting environmental conditions) but the immune system is initially Th1-biased (e.g., due to prior Th1-promoting infection), then low doses produce a chronic infection but high doses are cleared (Fig. 2e, moving from gray to black); this is because low doses do not trigger a strong initial clearance-promoting Th2 response, and the initial bias towards Th1 keeps the Th2 response suppressed (Fig. 2f-g).
 However, if the immune system is initially Th2-biased (e.g., due to potent Th2 tendency of host strain or prior Th2-promoting infection), then infections are cleared rapidly, regardless of dose (not shown).
 However, the opposite response to dose is also possible.
 If chronicity-promoting feedback loops are stronger than clearance-promoting loops and the immune system is initially Th1-biased, then chronic infections occur regardless of dose (not shown).
-However, if the immune system is initially Th2-biased, then low doses are cleared, but high doses lead to a chronic infection (Fig. 2H); this is because low doses do not trigger a strong initial chronicity-promoting Th1 response, and the initial bias towards Th2 keeps the Th1 response suppressed (Fig. 2I-J).
+However, if the immune system is initially Th2-biased, then low doses are cleared, but high doses lead to a chronic infection (Fig. 2h); this is because low doses do not trigger a strong initial chronicity-promoting Th1 response, and the initial bias towards Th2 keeps the Th1 response suppressed (Fig. 2i-j).
 We thus gain a key testable insight from this simple model: whether an infection is cleared or becomes chronic depends critically on the initial dynamics of the immune response, and how those initial dynamics are affected by dose determines whether and how dose will affect duration.
 Additionally, our modelling results provide a mechanistic explanation for the results of previous experiments that have found that initial immune dynamics are critical determinants of infection duration [56, 57].